Affiliate Future - Impartial Review of the UK Affiliate Network

 • Fantastic support provided to all affiliates large and small

-• Basic interface
+• Basic and buggy interface

 • Guaranteed commission payments even if merchant doesn't pay network

-• Huge range of reputable merchants
+• Huge range of merchants

 • Regular free events for merchants and affiliates